bmstoss13/DS4002-Project1/README.md

 1. Hardware/software requirements for running this project?
 2. Copy DS4002-Project1 folder onto your computer, check that folder structure matches the map of documentation.
 3. Download the emails.csv dataset.
-4. In the SCRIPTS folder, execute the EDA script.
+4. In the SCRIPTS folder, execute Processing_Script_EDA.ipynb.
 This script performs necessary data cleaning and text preprocessing using emails.csv, as well as illustrates important relationships between variables through graphs and tables.
+Finally, this file outputs a cleaned dataset, preprocessed_data.csv that will be used in the Analysis_Script.ipynb.
-5.
+5. Execute Analysis_Script.ipynb.
+This file uses preprocessed_data.csv to run the three models - KNN, Logistic Regression, and Decision Tree.
+Once the models are built, they are compared based on precision and accuracy.